MichaelGrafnetter/webauthn-interop/Documentation/PowerShell/Get-PasskeyRegistrationOptions.md

 ### -ChallengeTimeout
 Overrides the timeout of the server-generated challenge returned in the request.
 For Entra ID, the default value is 5 minutes, with the accepted range being between 5 minutes and 30 days.
-For Okta, the default value is 300 second, with the accepted range being between 1 second and 1 day.
+For Okta, the default value is 300 seconds, with the accepted range being between 1 second and 1 day.

 ```yaml
 Type: TimeSpan